proudcity/wp-proud-theme-starter/README.md

 # wp-proud-theme-starter
-A starter subtheme of [wp-proud-theme](https://github.com/proudcity/wp-proud-theme) to create custom
+A starter subtheme of [wp-proud-theme](https://github.com/proudcity/wp-proud-theme) to build a customized look and feel for cities.

 All bug reports, feature requests and other issues should be added to the [wp-proudcity Issue Queue](https://github.com/proudcity/wp-proudcity/issues).